 How Does Diabetes Affect Eyesight?

-Diabetes is a chronic health condition impacting millions of people globally.
-It not only influences blood sugar levels but also impacts various body parts, including the eyes.
-Diabetic retinopathy disease, also known as diabetes mellitus retinopathy, is one of the most common diabetic eye diseases, resulting from harm to the retina’s blood vessels due to diabetes.
-The retina is a delicate, light-sensitive layer of tissue in the back of the eyes.
+Diabetes is a chronic health condition that affects millions of people worldwide.
+While it primarily impacts blood sugar levels, it can also lead to complications in various body parts, including the eyes.
+Among the most common diabetic eye problems is diabetic retinopathy, also known as diabetes mellitus retinopathy.
+This condition arises from damage to the blood vessels in the retina, a delicate and light-sensitive layer of tissue at the back of the eye.

 What are the causes and risk factors for diabetic retinopathy?

-1. High Blood Sugar Levels: Prolonged periods of high blood sugar can lead to blockage and damage to the retina’s blood vessels, causing diabetic retinitis, one of the most prevalent diabetic eye problems.
+- High Blood Sugar Levels: Prolonged high blood sugar can block and damage the retina’s blood vessels, causing diabetic retinitis.

-2. High Blood Pressure: Often associated with diabetes, high blood pressure exacerbates the risk of eye damage.
+- High Blood Pressure: Frequently associated with diabetes, high blood pressure can worsen eye damage.

-3. High Cholesterol Levels: Elevated cholesterol is another contributing factor to diabetic eye conditions.
+- High Cholesterol Levels: Elevated cholesterol levels increase the risk of diabetic eye conditions.

 What are the symptoms of diabetic retinopathy and other diabetic eye problems?

-2. Cataracts: Diabetes makes one prone to developing cataracts at a younger age.
+- Cataracts: Diabetes increases the likelihood of developing cataracts at a younger age.

 How is diabetic retinopathy diagnosed?